JazminVidal/gop-dnn-epadb/README.md

 git clone https://github.com/JazminVidal/gop-dnn-epadb.git
 ```

-2. Download Librispeech ASR acoustic model and move it or link it inside the top directory of the repository:
+2. Download Librispeech ASR acoustic model and move it or link it inside the top directory of the repository.

 3. Install the requirements: